All Episodes

 Like, that's just men in Italy.

-They'll just hold like if they feel close to another man, they'll just hold each other's hands.
+They'll just hold, like, if they feel close to another man, they'll just hold each other's hands.

-I'm just saying, I'm just saying what I saw.
+I'm just saying what I saw.

-Thanks for ruining uh childhood uh favorite, Tyler.
+Thanks for ruining a childhood favorite, Tyler.

 Really appreciate it.

-Oh no, no, he completely wrecked it.
+Oh, no, no, he completely wrecked it.

-I watched literally every movie that had a chill trilogy, and I downloaded Lord of the Rings.
+I watched literally every movie that had a trilogy.

-I started watching it, I was like, man, this is really gay.
+I was like, man, this is really gay.

 I can't watch this.